citp/privacy-policy-historical/b/bu/bus/businessfinancestore.com.md

-> *The following text is extracted and transformed from the businessfinancestore.com privacy policy that was archived on 2012-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120626171145id_/http%3A//www.businessfinancestore.com/about-us/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the businessfinancestore.com privacy policy that was archived on 2013-05-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130501055411id_/http%3A//businessfinancestore.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | The Business Finance Store
+# Privacy Policy | Business Finance Store

 ## THE BUSINESS FINANCE STORE’S PRIVACY POLICY – A COMMITMENT TO YOUR PRIVACY